kevee/slowcarweek.org/src/index.md

 - Drive at least 5 mph below the speed limit, when safe to do so
 - Make a very complete stop at every stop sign.
 Look left.
 Look right.
 Look left again.
+- Stop for pedestrians at marked and unmarked crossings
 - Don't turn right on a red light.
 - If tailgated, drive slower.
+- Display the Official Monterey Car Week Pace Car bumper sticker on your car.

 <div class="sticker">
     <h2>Sign the pledge, get a bumper sticker</h2>